sbslee/fuc/docs/cli.rst

    usage: fuc bam_head [-h] bam

    This command will print the header of a SAM/BAM/CRAM file.
-It essentially wraps the 'pybam.header' method from the fuc API.
+It essentially wraps the 'pysam.view' method from the pysam package.

    usage examples:
      $ fuc bam_head in.sam